IFFI Indian Film Personality of the Year Award

-The IFFI Indian Film Personality of the Year and Special Recognition for Contribution to Bharatiya Cinema Award is a National honour instituted by the International Film Festival of India.
+The IFFI Indian Film Personality of the Year and Special Recognition for Contribution to Bharatiya Cinema Award are the two National honours instituted by the International Film Festival of India.
 The recipient is honoured for their "outstanding contribution to the growth and development of Cinema of India.
 The award was first instituted in the year 2013 from the 44th IFFI.